bmar97/ChatBot/README.md

 #### All-time
 ![mypic](https://github.com/bmar97/ChatBot/blob/main/images/wc.total.png?raw=true)

-## Sentiment Analysis
+### Sentiment Analysis
 To gain a better understanding of our data let's utilize a process of computationally identifying and categorizing opinions expressed in a piece of text, especially in order to determine whether the writer's attitude towards a particular topic, product, etc. is positive, negative, or neutral.
 In particular, on the key word "chatgpt" and the data's associated emotions

 ![mypic](https://github.com/bmar97/ChatBot/blob/main/images/sentiment.EDA.png?raw=true)![mypic](https://github.com/bmar97/ChatBot/blob/main/images/emotion.EDA.png?raw=true)

+The data scraped from Reddit surprisingly maintains a strong sentimentality of neutral across all detected emtions.
+Understanding this we can assume the statistical bias, when a model or statistic is unrepresentative of the population, heavily leans towards neutrality and not in a positive or negative way.

-## A chat with chatBot, 20 questions&answers informed by Reddit
+## A chat with chatBot, 20 questions & answers informed by Reddit

 ##### Q1
 ![mypic](https://github.com/bmar97/ChatBot/blob/main/chatBot%20Q%26A/q.01%3A%20chatbot.png?raw=true)